 - Formative outcome-focused evaluation on interreligious peacebuilding in Northern Iraq, plus remote evaluation coaching on interreligious peacebuilding in Egypt and gender-based violence and masculinities in Burundi, leading to development of the Outcome Harvesting + Attitude Change approach (with Tearfund and Ripple teammate Malaka Refai).

 - Outcome Harvesting internal evaluation on multi-site Christian-Muslim peacebuilding in the USA, including foci on refugee engagement and human rights advocacy.
-Accompaniment support for development of new organizational monitoring and evaluation system (pro bono with Peace Catalyst International, where Michelle Garred serves on the Board of Directors).
+Accompaniment support for development of new organizational monitoring and evaluation system (with Peace Catalyst International, pro bono).

 - Summative evaluation of Muslim-Christian peacebuilding in Egypt, Bosnia and Herzegovina and the Philippines, with cross-cutting themes including gender and youth, to inform next-phase global strategy (with Catholic Relief Services).